wilbo/Kirby-UltraKit/README.md

 ### Getting started:

-Make sure to setup a vhost with Mamp (or something alike) that will be serving the public folder of this/your project root.
+Make sure to setup a vhost with Mamp (or something alike) that will be serving the **public** folder of this project root.
 More info on how to do this read: [Adding a virtual host in Mamp](https://medium.com/@wilbo/adding-a-virtual-host-in-mamp-for-mac-a6c717cc0475#.hz6nhm20v).
 It basically comes down to editing these two files (with Atom):

     $ atom /etc/hosts
     $ atom /Applications/MAMP/conf/apache/extra/httpd-vhosts.conf

-Clone the project files:
+After having your Mamp settings in order, edit the proxy in gulpfile.js on line 25 to match the domain you just configured.

+Next up, clone the project files and install the dependencies, "--recursive" will also clone the Kirby StarterKit:

     $ git clone --recursive https://github.com/wilbo/Kirby-UltraKit.git
     $ cd Kirby-UltraKit
     $ npm install

-There are just 2 gulp commands to play with.
-The default task will build the assets and the start BrowserSync server.
-All assets files are watched and compiled if changes occur.
-The build task will only build.
-Running the build task in a "production" environment will produce minified assets ready for production.
+Include the javascript by adding the following line of code inside ./public/site/snippets/footer.php:

+    <?php echo js('assets/js/main.js') ?>

+Use the following commands to start developing:

+    # build assets, BrowserSync server and livereload
     $ gulp

-    $ gulp build
+    # build minified assets, ready for production
     $ gulp build --env production

-Include the javascript by adding the following line of code inside ./public/site/snippets/footer.php:

-    <?php echo js('assets/js/main.js') ?>

-Lastly, edit the .gitignore by removing "/public" on line 14 to track your site in git.
+Edit the .gitignore by removing "/public" on line 14 to track your site in git.